-Be Cautious of Crisis Pregnancy Centers:Many of these facilities try to attract pregnant women who are at risk for abortion.
+Be Cautious of Crisis Pregnancy Centers:Many of these CPCs try to attract pregnant women who are at risk for abortion.
 They often advertise and name themselves to give the impression that they are neutral healthcare providers.
 For example, they may use names like: Crisis Pregnancy Center, Pregnancy Counseling Center, Pregnancy Care Center, Pregnancy Aid, or Pregnancy Resource Center.
 Many of these facilities have an anti-abortion philosophy.
-Though some do provide an open and honest and offer neutral support and information to women facing unintended pregnancies, many of these clinics may be coercive and could potentially overwhelm women with their anti-abortion philosophy.
+Though some do provide an open and honest and offer neutral support and information to women facing unintended pregnancies, many of these clinics may be coercive and could potentially < a href="http://contraception.about.com/od/CPCs/p/Pregnancy-Clinics.htm">overwhelm women with their anti-abortion philosophy.

-What Happens at Pregnancy Resource Centers:Though not the case at all crisis pregnancy centers, typically, women are usually lured into these centers under the false notion that they will receive balanced and unbiased information about pregnancy tests, sonograms, birth control, and pregnancy options, and abortion.
+What Happens at Pregnancy Resource Centers:Though not the case at all crisis pregnancy centers, typically, women are usually lured into these centers under the false notion that they will receive balanced and unbiased information about pregnancy tests, sonograms, birth control, pregnancy options, and abortion procedures.
 They often try to attract women by offering free pregnancy testing.
 Other things to be aware of about some of these crisis pregnancy centers, are that they: